kjosib/kjosib.github.io/voice/policy.md

 * Lessons **shall** be scheduled no less than five days apart. *Weekly lessons are typical.*
 * If you cannot make it to your lesson at the appointed time, you **should** let me know as soon as possible.
-* If you give less than 24 hours notice for a lesson that is missed or 15 minutes late:
+* If you give less than 24 hours notice for a lesson that is missed or 15 minutes late, and:
     * You have paid in advance: You will forfeit the lesson fee.
     * I have arranged to bill you after the lesson: You will owe (and be billed) full price for the missed lesson.
 * If I am unable to make the scheduled time, I will endeavor to give you 24 hours notice.
 If I fail: